"Liberal" is really just another way of saying American.

 Put another way: voters do not want a king for a president.
 So they empowered the opposition to make sure the United States remains a liberal democracy.

-I don’t mean “Democratic” or anything associated with a party.
 By “liberal democracy,” I mean the set of values that go into making a government one that’s of, by and for the people, not groups or interests.
-Congressional oversight isn’t partisan (at least it doesn’t have to be), but it is inherently liberal.
-It makes sure that those with power use that power responsibly and for the benefit of all Americans.
+Oversight isn’t partisan (at least it doesn’t have to be), but it is inherently liberal.
+It makes sure those with power use power responsibly and for the benefit of all Americans.
 That this president sees oversight as partisan is all the more reason to remind people what liberalism really is.

 Liberalism isn’t only about individual liberty.
 It isn’t only about equality and rights.
 It isn’t only about freedom to choose.
 It is about those things.
 That won’t change.
 But it’s also about creating a system of rules, norms and just laws that prevent power from corrupting society and thus making all of us less free.
 It’s about channeling power to serve individuals so that we can honor our moral obligations to each other.